 New Store Openings.
 We use various targeted marketing efforts to support the successful introduction of our new stores in their individual markets.
-In addition to the distribution of our Health Hotline magazine and Internet and social media efforts targeted to the region, we utilize direct mail distribution of a series of introductory postcards promoting our brand and providing discounts and other incentives for new customers.
+In addition to the distribution of our Health Hotline magazine and Internet and social media efforts targeted to the region, we utilize direct mail distribution of introductory booklets and postcards promoting our brand and providing discounts and other incentives for new customers.
 We also focus on community relationship-building activities, including a series of lectures and cooking and other demonstrations in each new store's community room and/or demonstration kitchen.
-Other new store promotional activities include gift card and prize giveaways, musical performances, appearances by our sponsorship partners and participation by local community leaders and organizations.
+Other new store promotional activities include gift card and prize giveaways, sweepstakes, musical performances, appearances by our sponsorship partners, cash donations to local food banks, and participation by local community leaders and organizations.

-Online Pre-Ordering of Holiday Turkeys.
-We offer an online process to pre-order organic and free-range turkeys for the Thanksgiving and Christmas holidays.
+Pre-Ordering of Holiday Turkeys.
+We offer an in-store and online process to pre-order organic and free-range turkeys for the Thanksgiving and Christmas holidays.